evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 You can choose between different types of seats, seat materials, and interior styling.
 The seat layout is the traditional five seats with two in front and three seats in the rear.

-There is only one seat type available in the Audi Q4 50 e-tron.
+You can choose between two seat types in the Audi Q4 50 e-tron.

 The following standard and optional functionality are available on the standard seat.